gurhantekoglu/gurhantekoglu/README.md

 # Hi there 👋

-I'm a backend software engineer focused on building scalable, secure, and maintainable enterprise systems.
+I'm a senior software specialist focused on building scalable, secure, and maintainable enterprise systems.

 I work primarily in distributed systems, financial services, and backend-heavy architectures where reliability and performance matter.